The Interplay between Utility and Risk in Portfolio Selection

 A few comments regarding the above definition are in order.
-The assumption that no position is assigned infinite utility or negative infinite risk is completely standard in the literature.
-The condition $\mathcal{U}(Y) < \mathcal{U}(\infty)$ reflects non-satiation and expresses that no position $Y \in L$ is as desirable as receiving unbounded deterministic wealth.
-It will play an important technical role in some of our proofs.
-By constrast, we do not impose the condition $\mathcal{R}(Y) > \mathcal{R}(\infty)$ as this would exclude the important case of a vacuous risk constraint, for instance when $\mathcal R$ is constant; cf.\ Remark \ref{rmk:alternative problems}(b).
+The range restrictions ensure that financial payoffs are not assigned infinite utility or infinitely favourable risk, while still allowing payoffs with utility $-\infty$ or risk $+\infty$.
+The condition $\mathcal U(Y)<\mathcal U(\infty)$ reflects non-satiation and expresses that no financial payoff $Y\in L$ is as desirable as receiving arbitrarily large deterministic wealth.
+It will play an important technical role in several of our proofs.
+By contrast, we do not impose the condition $\mathcal R(Y)>\mathcal R(\infty)$, since this would exclude the important case of a vacuous risk constraint, for instance when $\mathcal R$ is constant; cf.\ Remark \ref{rmk:alternative problems}(b).
 Finally, positive finiteness is a weak assumption, requiring only that every strictly positive deterministic outcome have finite utility and finite risk.
 This is natural in our terminal-wealth framework, because the riskless portfolio in \eqref{eq:maximize utility} yields a strictly positive deterministic terminal wealth, and this feasible benchmark should be assigned finite utility and finite risk.